mus264/264-tools/README.md

 2. Open (or restart) Max.

+## Getting Started

+After you have installed 264 Tools, open Max’s **Extras** menu to find the ‘264 Tools Overview’ for an introduction to the various modules.

 ## Current Functionality

 The toolkit currently includes the following modules, which should be loaded in a `bpatcher`.